 So my first tip as a novice is be prepared…your cockapoo’s coat could end up any colour or mix of colours.
 I recently met a man in a local park who had bought a solid jet-black puppy and his adult coat grew into a rich sable colour (yes, it was what attracted me to talk to him!).

 And believe me, having now met so many cockapoo and cavapoo owners, what you begin with is rarely what you end up with.
 When considering colours, your cockapoo can start off solid chocolate, jet black, apricot, pronounced red or multi-coloured as puppies, but the fading gene in the poodle line means that this can change dramatically over time.
-In my case Freya went from solid sable ears, face, legs and back markings, to ‘tea-stain’ traces of where the colour used to be.
+In my case Freya went from solid ginger ears, with lighter markings on her face, legs and back, to ‘tea-stain’ traces of where the colour used to be.

 So basically all the solid colours can fade to much lighter versions of their original selves, and the multi-coloured coats can become one primary, faded colour with the odd marking, eg, at the end of the tail, or on the face.
 Of course this doesn’t always happen, but you need to be prepared for it.

 Below are images of Freya and her two best friends, half sister Amber (both had the same solid white poodle Dad) and her ‘stepbrother’ Digby.